MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 "C" classes are calculation or coordination classes.
 These are classes that either perform some sort of calculation and return a result, or coordinate a set of calculation classes.
 I rarely set instances of "C" classes to null.

 On saying this, I'm cognisant that I rarely pass these types of classes into normal methods through the method signature.
-Typically if my code needs to make use of a "C" class, I inject via the constructor.
+Typically if my code needs to make use of a "C" class, I inject it via the constructor.

-So my previous code example for calculating tax would probably look more like the following...
+So my previous code example for calculating tax applying this approach would look more like this...

 ~~~
 Class PersonTaxCalculator